 After earning our PhDs, Ryan landed at George Washington University in Washington, DC, with me taking a position at Pepperdine University in Los Angeles.
 Then, in 2011 (and again following in Ryan’s footsteps), I became a visiting scientist at the National Science Foundation in the DC-metro area.
 He and I linked up once again and kept in regular contact after I returned to Pepperdine two years later.
-I now work predominantly in the university’s leadership doctorate programs, with my research interests being psychometrics, machine learning, and science communication.
+I now work predominantly in the university’s leadership doctorate programs, with my main research interests being psychometrics, machine learning, and science communication.

-I believe our podcast helps translate the often necessarily dense and academic language of research articles into stories that are interesting and accessible to scientists and non-scientists alike.
+I believe our podcast helps translate the often necessarily dense and academic language of research papers into stories that are interesting and accessible to both scientists and non-scientists alike.
 Indeed, as part of my commitment to science communication, I hold press credentials through the International Science Writers Association, and regularly participate in events advancing the latest breakthroughs (and sometimes breakdowns) in science.
 I hope you enjoy listening to Parsing Science as much as Ryan and I do making it!

 For more information, my all-too infrequently updated CV is here.